stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 **Tenants**

 Stormpath is a [multi-tenant](http://en.wikipedia.org/wiki/Multitenancy) software service.
 When you [sign up for Stormpath](https://api.stormpath.com/register), a private data 'space', called a Tenant, is created for you.
 This private [tenant space](#tenants) contains all of the data you own, including your applications, directories, accounts and groups and more.
 The Tenant concept is mostly 'behind the scenes' and you don't need to use it all that often, but sometimes it is necessary or useful to use directly.

-**Account Stores**

-An [Account Store](#account-store-mappings) is a generic term for either a `Directory` or a `Group`.
-Directories and Groups are both are considered 'account stores' because they both contain, or 'store', Accounts.
-In Stormpath, you control who may login to an application by associating (or 'mapping') one or more account stores to an application.
-The accounts across all of an application’s assigned account stores form the application’s user base; those accounts may login to the application.

 ***